open/close all folders

 - A proto-example is Holstenwall from The Cabinet of Dr. Caligari.
 It has the creepy mood and architecture (which were a visible inspiration for Nightmare), but only one Mad Scientist and his sleep-walking Serial Killer.

-- Photographer Walter Wick's book series Do You See What I See? has one instalment that involves exploration of a Halloween Town, starting from a hill overlooking the town, down into the streets and finally to a spooky house at the other end of the village.
+- Photographer Walter Wick's book series Do You See What I See? has one installment that involves exploration of a Halloween Town, starting from a hill overlooking the town, down into the streets and finally to a spooky house at the other end of the village.

 - In one of his other series "I Spy" has a book focused entirely on the spooky house (Which may or may not be the same house as above, as he is known to reuse images in various books)

-- The freeware tabletop RPG Pumpkin Town takes place in a small world inhabited by all sorts of Halloween monsters, who live in an otherwise-ordinary small town setting until Halloween night, when gateways to the mortal realm open up and they denizens can pass through and go trick-or-treating or do whatever other mischief they think they can get away with.
+- The freeware tabletop RPG Pumpkin Town takes place in a small world inhabited by all sorts of Halloween monsters, who live in an otherwise-ordinary small town setting until Halloween night, when gateways to the mortal realm open up and the denizens can pass through and go trick-or-treating or do whatever other mischief they think they can get away with.

 - Animal Crossing has the Spooky furniture set, which can only be found on—of course—Halloween.
 It allows you to turn your house into one of these.